AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-19626 - Launches - Merge DAM-CFM lastUpdate fields into main
 * SITES-19251 - Quick Site - Creation Wizard - Support sites admin ui side rail when theme reference not equals site name
 * SITES-15430 - Universal Editor - Universal Editor under AEM Domain
-* CQ-4344966 - WCM - Translation - Create Basic Framework for Structural update of sites and Update existing one for assets.
+* CQ-4344966 - WCM - Translation - Create Basic Framework for Structural update of sites and Update existing one for assets
-* CQ-4347312 - WCM - Translation - Create workflow to associate "cq:translationsourcejcruuid" in existing source and language copies.
+* CQ-4347312 - WCM - Translation - Create workflow to associate "cq:translationsourcejcruuid" in existing source and language copies
 * CQ-4354509 - WCM - Translation - Publish Translation Job Events [OSGi EventAdmin]
 * SITES-16318 - Crosswalk - AEM-based authoring with Edge Delivery Services
-* FORMS-9889: The user can add the POST URL and Cloud configuration while configuring the Submit action for Submit to REST Endpoint.
+* FORMS-9889: The user can add the POST URL and Cloud configuration while configuring the Submit action for Submit to REST Endpoint
 * In the rule editor, users can:
     * FORMS-12160: Validate a field, panel, or form in the Then section of the When condition.
     * FORMS-12570: Reset a field, panel, or form in the Then section of the When condition.